Charles Hamilton (female husband): Authenticity of the accounts

 Historian Louis Crompton describes Fielding's account as probably "one part fact to ten parts fiction".
 Sheridan Baker says of the 23 page booklet, "I think it fairly safe to put down the first twenty pages of The Female Husband to pure fiction by Fielding.
 And in the last three pages, as the record indicates, fiction is not altogether lacking."
-He dismisses Fielding's claim to have interviewed Hamilton herself, saying that "it seems certain" no such interview took place, and that he was not present at the trial.
+He dismisses Fielding's claim to have interviewed Hamilton himself, saying that "it seems certain" no such interview took place, and that he was not present at the trial.
 He notes that many elements of the 'life' of Hamilton as described by Fielding seem to parallel the plots of his novels, and that even the details of the court case, which can be checked against the record, contain elements that are demonstrably false, and probably follow from a misinterpretation of phrases in the newspaper reports.
 It is possible that Fielding got some details from the prosecuting council Henry Gould (misspelled as 'Mr. Gold' in the newspapers), who was his cousin, but Baker thinks this unlikely, especially as Fielding himself copies the newspapers in misspelling the name 'Gold'.
-Since details of Hamilton's life as reported by Fielding contradict her sworn deposition, the evidence suggests that Fielding simply elaborated on the newspaper reports, perhaps supplemented by rumours that were circulating about the case.
+Since details of Hamilton's life as reported by Fielding contradict their sworn deposition, the evidence suggests that Fielding simply elaborated on the newspaper reports, perhaps supplemented by rumours that were circulating about the case.

 According to Louis Crompton, Hamilton was only prosecuted for fraudulently marrying Price: there is no record of any other prosecution.
 Whether any previous marriages ever occurred, or if they were merely a product of local gossip and rumour remains unknown.

 Broadcast media

 Fielding's version of the story was adapted into a BBC Radio 4 play of the same name, starring comedian Sandi Toksvig.
 The play was written by Sheila Hannon and was first broadcast in June 2006.

 The 1813 publication by Henry Fielding was the subject of an appraisal in a 2010 episode of PBS' Antiques Roadshow entitled "Naughty or Nice."
-The publication includes a colour etching attributed, possibly falsely, to George Cruikshank which depicts Hamilton being publicly whipped for her crimes.
+The publication includes a colour etching attributed, possibly falsely, to George Cruikshank which depicts Hamilton being publicly whipped for their crimes.